bhooraj/bhooraj-blog/_posts/2019-07-31-development-evironment-for-drupal-8-with-lando.md

 <!--more-->

-If you wish to develop a Drupal 8 blog or site locally, there are few solutions that can help you to do so.
+If you wish to develop a Drupal 8 blog or site locally, a few solutions can help you to do so.

 'Acquia Dev Desktop' is one of them, it helps in creating a local development environment for Drupal 8.
-But, it only have installer for Mac and Windows.
+But, it only have the installer for Mac and Windows.

-Installing 'Ampps', 'WampServer', or a 'LAMP'/'LEMP' stack could be one of the option as well.
+Installing 'Ampps', 'WampServer', or a 'LAMP'/'LEMP' stack could be one of the options as well.

 But, I have found [Lando](https://docs.devwithlando.io/) makes it easier to do so.
 Irrespective of the operating system or distro you are working on.
 Moreover, it runs as an 'abstraction layer' to spin up docker containers with sane defaults.